Feature #14794

 saw from https://chrisseaton.com/truffleruby/rubykaigi21/ - the shape of ruby objects.
 Maybe if we can get this implemented it would help out with this.
 Or use collection storage strategies to implement this. https://tratt.net/laurie/research/pubs/html/bolz_diekmann_tratt__storage_strategies_for_collections_in_dynamically_typed_languages/

-Updated by ahorek (Pavel Rosický) almost 3 years ago
+Updated by ahorek (Pavel Rosický) about 3 years ago

 thanks for your interest @mame (Yusuke Endoh)!